-Dr Usman Mustafa, Professor/Head Department of Business Studies, Pakistan Institute of Development Economics (PIDE), was of the view that debt management in Pakistan is not an integrated part of macroeconomic policies, and floating debt occupies majority share in our domestic debt stock compared to permanent one.
-He said President Erdoğan inherited a debt of \$23.5 billion which came down to \$0.9 billion in 2012.
+Dr Usman Mustafa, Professor/Head Department of Business Studies, Pakistan Institute of Development Economics (PIDE), was of the view that a rapid escalation of public debt and resultant increase in debt burden in Pakistan has been due to fiscal indiscipline, extension of subsidies, increase in security related and natural disasters expenditures and policy inaction in key sectors.
+He pointed out that debt management in Pakistan is not an integrated part of macroeconomic policies, and floating debt occupies majority share in our domestic debt stock compared to permanent one.
+Ironically, borrowed funds are not used optimally, he said.
+Debt is not a local or national issue rather it has become a global concern.
+He briefly highlighted best practices from other countries such as Colombia and Indonesia which strengthened its institutional framework for sound public debt management; Kenya build a sequenced reform plan; and Armenia's plan of broader borrowing choices.
+Discussing the Turkish economic debt situation, Dr Mustafa shared that Erdoğan inherited a debt of \$23.5 billion which came down to \$0.9 billion in 2012.
 They have not signed any new deal, rather they have completely paid it off through institutional reforms; compensating and supporting the private sector; and through financial and banking sector reforms.
-The government should focus on having a robust growth rate of GDP; healthy growth in revenues and exports; an increase in remittances; stability in exchange rate, and stable reserve position.
-On the external front, policy-makers should prioritize better debt negotiations; re-profiling of Paris Club bilateral debt on a long-term horizon; and the prepayment of expensive debt and the relative shift in contracting new loans by implementing a prudent debt management strategy which is 'Effective and Efficient'.
+He warned that if Pakistan rushes to another IMF bailout, 'we would have earned the distinction of being the country with the most prolonged borrowing in the world.'
+Rather, the government should focus on having a robust growth rate of GDP; healthy growth in revenues and exports; an increase in remittances; stability in exchange rate, and stable reserve position.
+On the external front, policy-makers should prioritise better debt negotiations; re-profiling of Paris Club bilateral debt on a long-term horizon; and the prepayment of expensive debt and the relative shift in contracting new loans by implementing a prudent debt management strategy which is 'Effective and Efficient'.

 Dr Sajid Amin Javed, Research Fellow, Sustainable Development Policy Institute (SDPI), Islamabad, was of the view that debt is contextual, and therefore, it is very hard to find a debt-level threshold which is optimal, and one needs to look at each country's case individually.
-Unfortunately, economic growth is the most overlooked area when we devise debt management strategies, he said.
+Unfortunately, GDP is the most overlooked area when we devise debt management strategies, he said.
 Quick fix solutions are akin to flirting with disaster.
 The debt crisis cannot be solved simply by reducing government expenditure or increasing taxes since both have more pains and fewer gains associated with them.
-A good debt dealing strategy depends on a strong and sustainable growth strategy.
-Dr. Sajid suggested that raising the economic activity can also help bridging the budget and current account deficits through increasing the tax revenues and export earnings respectively.
-He concluded that it is critical to 'make debts sustainable through economic growth and that exchange rate management by restoring value of rupee to its original value is very important in this regard.
+A good debt strategy depends on a strong and sustainable growth strategy; and an Expansionary Monetary Policy that avoids excessive public borrowing which is discouraging private investment already.
+He concluded that it is critical to 'make debts sustainable through economic growth; and exchange rate management by restoring value of rupee to its original.